Arushiiiiiyy/Networking---C-/README.md

 COMMAND LINE INTERFACE-----

-Your client and server must be executable with the following arguments, <br>
+Client and server must be executable with the following arguments, <br>
 supporting two modes of operation.<br><br>

 Server:<br>